 base branch has test results, the results will be copied as a new baseline for the space corresponding to the newly created branch.
 The baseline suites will be carried forward on subsequent test sessions.

-To assure proper baseline result carrying make sure to create your new branch out of the appropriate
+To assure proper baseline of test results, create your new branch from the appropriate

 base branch with results.
 For example: